-Check the lock release button of the selector lever (floor shift type) for proper and smooth operation.
+Check the lock release button of the selector lever for proper and smooth operation.
 On a safe incline, check that your vehicle is held securely with the selector lever in "P" position and all brakes released.

 IN THE ENGINE COMPARTMENT